Virginia Attorney General Mark Herring’s stiffest election challenge may come from his own party

 Jones has been particularly critical of Herring’s response to two high-profile police encounters with Black men in Virginia that have grabbed headlines in recent months, saying Herring has been reactive to public sentiment not proactive.

-Following the fatal shooting of Donovon Lynch by Virginia Beach police in March, Jones and a group of other lawmakers called on Herring to use his office’s civil rights division to investigate the killing.
+After the fatal shooting of Donovon Lynch by Virginia Beach police in March, Jones and a group of other lawmakers called on Herring to use his office’s civil rights division to investigate the killing.
 Herring said that his office doesn’t have the legal authority to do so but said that he supported an independent probe by the Virginia State Police, which ultimately took over the investigation.

-Jones also immediately called for the civil rights office to investigate the stop of Lt.
+Jones also immediately called for the civil rights office to investigate the stop of Army 2nd Lt.
 Caron Nazario by Windsor police, which generated a firestorm after video of the incident emerged in April.

-A couple of days later, Herring announced his office was launching a civil rights probe of the Windsor Police Department.
+A couple of days later, Herring announced his office was launching a civil rights probe of the Windsor police.
 Herring and Virginia’s NAACP are also exploring ways to overhaul the investigation of police shootings in the state.

 Jones said his top priority as attorney general would be to work on legislation to bolster the power of the civil rights office to investigate police shootings and other matters.
-Jones also wants to create a unit to stop voter disenfranchisement and establish satellite attorney general offices across the state to stay abreast of local issues.
+Jones also wants to create a unit to stop voter disenfranchisement and establish satellite attorney general’s offices across the state to stay abreast of local issues.

 Jones was elected to the House of Delegates in 2017 and sponsored a bill to create an “Ashanti Alert” for missing adults that became a model for federal legislation.
-He has highlighted his family history during the campaign.
-A descendant of enslaved people, Jones’s grandfather was the first Black member of the Norfolk School Board and his parents are judges.
+A descendant of enslaved people, Jones has highlighted his family history during the campaign.
+His grandfather was the first Black member of the Norfolk School Board, and his parents are judges.

 “This commonwealth has rapidly diversified.
 We have certainly changed our outlook and mind-set on what policies we’d like,” Jones said.
 “I think this is our moment to embrace a new generation of leaders who reflect that diversity and dynamism of that Virginia of the future.”